 If an epididymal obstruction is suspected in a man with no sperm in the ejaculate, you might have to undergo other tests to try and correct the problem.
 (Please refer to the section on azoospermia.)

-If, after all the testing, your doctor tells you that he suspects an epididymal obstruction, the next step would be a testicular biopsy.
+If, after all the testing, your doctor tells you that he suspects an epididymal obstruction, the next step would be a testicular biopsy, depending on your medical history.
 A piece of the testis is taken either through an incision in the scrotum and testicle or with a needle.
 If good sperm production is found, then it is clear that production of sperm is not the issue, but the delivery of it into the ejaculate is.
 If other blockages are ruled out, a bypass of the blockage can be performed.
 This is called a vasoepididymostomy (because the vas deferens is reconnected to the epididymis.)
 As we’ve discussed in other sections, it’s important that a skilled specialist, experienced with this type of surgery, perform this operation.